Patton Cabin: A Window Into Illinois’ Pioneer Past

 In the spring of 1829, the John and Margaret Patton family joined the settlement.
 With the help of their neighbors and local Kickapoo and Delaware Indians, the Patton family built what is now known as the Patton Cabin.
 It was raised near the banks of Patton Creek and the Mackinaw River, in section 22 of Lexington Township.

-The collaboration between settlers and Native Americans wasn’t just practical—it was foundational.
-Together, they built homes, cleared land, raised children, and, in time, constructed churches, schools, and a grist mill.
-Their shared labor gave rise to one of McLean County’s earliest communities, rooted in the kind of cooperation and perseverance that defined frontier life.
+The collaboration between settlers and Native Americans extensive and positive for the first few years of settlement.
+Together, settlers and Kickapoo built homes, cleared land, raised children, and, in time, constructed churches, schools, and a grist mill.
+Their shared labor gave rise to one of McLean County’s earliest communities.
+Unfortunately, the Black Hawk War of 1832 broke down native/settler relations in the area, and the Kickapoo were forced west as attitudes and official policy changed.

 Legacy of a Frontier Family

-The baby born just before that first winter, Elizabeth Haner, would grow up in the shadow of these early cabins.
+The baby born just before that first winter of 1829, Elizabeth Haner, would grow up in these early cabins.
 She later married Croghan Dawson and spent her life in the same region her family had helped settle.
-Her descendants, along with those of the Patton family, continue to preserve the stories and spirit of those early days.
+Her descendants, along with those of the Patton family, still live in the area and continue to preserve the stories and spirit of those early days.

 In the 1960s, the Patton Cabin was moved into Lexington’s Keller Park to preserve its structure and share its story with the public.
 Today, it serves as a living history site, offering tours, period artifacts, and annual open house events.